Published on 11/10/2025, 4:00:00 PM

 Who qualifies

 - Peace order: For people who do not fit the protective order relationship list.
 It is a civil order that addresses defined kinds of conduct between people who are not in those qualifying relationships.
+The statutory authority is Courts and Judicial Proceedings Section 3-1503.
+Employers can also file on behalf of an employee for workplace events.

 What each order can cover